eliasleb/pynoza/README.md

 6. Create a `pynoza.Solution` object with the given medium light speed (in natural units) and given multipole expansion order.

-7. Run the `recurse` method to initiate the Green’s function approximation (this gets slower for high orders), and the `set_moments` method to pass the current and charge moments that you computed above.
+7. Run the `recurse` method to initialize the Green’s function approximation (this gets slower for high orders), and the `set_moments` method to pass the current and charge moments that you computed above.

 8. Run the `compute_e_field` method to compute the electric field from the Green’s functions approximation and the charge and current moments.
 Under the hood, this method will integrate and differentiate the time-dependent function `h_sym` to the needed order.